An excerpt of the book Heartland by Mort Sahl

 When the Warren Report was printed in the New York Times, it was printed in one day and buried.
 The "Pentagon Papers" were printed piecemeal, day by day, as the group that printed it waited to be stopped by the government.
 Wasn't it the lawyer for the New York Times who said in the Supreme Court hearing, "Why don't you define espionage for us so we don't violate the tenets and make it more restrictive?"
 And Justice Douglas replied by saying, "I find this a very odd argument for a defense counsel."
 Defense counsel being Alexander Bikel, who wrote in Commentary, an influential Jewish monthly, that anybody who didn't accept the Warren Commission must have corrupt reasons.

-An excerpt from the book JFK The CIA, Vietnam, and the Plot to Assassinate John F. Kennedy by L. Fletcher Prouty
+An excerpt of the book JFK The CIA, Vietnam, and the Plot to Assassinate John F. Kennedy by L. Fletcher Prouty

 Birch Lane Press, 1992 - hard cover, 1st edition